ultralytics/ultralytics/docs/guides/hyperparameter-tuning.md

         model.tune(data='coco8.yaml', epochs=30, iterations=300, optimizer='AdamW', plots=False, save=False, val=False)
         ```

+### Customizing Tuning ranges

+To modify hyperparameter tuning ranges, the following is a modified version of the above example.
+Note that tuning will not occur for any hyperparameter that has an initial value of `0.0` even when a tuning range is specified.
+For any hyperparameters to be adjusted, initiate with a starting value `> 0` for optimization to occur during tuning process.

+!!! example ""

+    === "Python"

+        ```python
+        from ultralytics import YOLO
+        from ultralytics.engine.tuner import Tuner

+        # Initialize the YOLO model
+        model = YOLO('yolov8n.pt')
+        model.overrides.update(dict(data='coco8.yaml', epochs=30, optimizer='AdamW', plots=False, save=False, val=False, degrees=1.0, mixup=0.1))

+        # Initialize Custom Tuning Ranges
+        tuning = Tuner()
+        tuning.space.update(dict(degrees=(10.0, 50.0), mixup=(0.1, 0.8)) # add more as needed

+        # Tune hyperparameters on COCO8 for 30 epochs
+        tuning(model=model, iterations=300)
+        ```

 ## Results

 After you've successfully completed the hyperparameter tuning process, you will obtain several files and directories that encapsulate the results of the tuning.
 The following describes each: